5) Entry to Switzerland

 Various regulations apply for entering Switzerland.
 A basic distinction is made between citizens of EU and EFTA countries and those of other countries.
 The State

-Secretariat for Migration is the responsible authority in Switzerland.
+Secretary for Migration is the responsible authority in Switzerland.

 Schengen Visa, type C:

 for entry and a stay of up to 90 days within a period of 180 days, for example in the context of tourism, a visit, short-term language studies, etc.

 The application must be submitted in good time: depending on the time of year/type of visa, the process can take several weeks or even months.
 For a Schengen visa, the visa application can be submitted no earlier than three months before the planned entry into the Schengen area.

 The documents which must be submitted along with the visa application as well as the procedure differ depending on the applicant's country of residence.
 To find out which documents you need to submit, click on the link below to view the visa application conditions for your country.

 Guest from outside the Schengen-Area need to prove a sufficient health- and accident insurance cover.

 All our arrangement to include this.
 Please see our page: